kristerkari/pinar/README.md

 #### Custom styling properties

 Use these properties to customize how the carousel is styled.

+Set the `mergeStyles` property to `true` if you want to merge your custom styles with the default ones instead of having define all the needed styles.
+You can also `import { defaulStyles } from "pinar"` to get access to the default styles and use them as defaults.

-Have a look at the [custom styles component](/examples/components/CustomStyles.tsx) for an example.
+Have a look at the ["custom styles" component](/examples/components/CustomStyles.tsx) and ["custom styles with merge" component](/examples/components/CustomMergeStyles.tsx) for an example.

 | Property                 | Default |          Type          | Description                                       |
 | :----------------------- | :-----: | :--------------------: | :------------------------------------------------ |